 8. Public Domain Archive

-Public Domain Archive offers high quality royalty free stock photos.
-The site offers a mix of both modern and vintage photographs.
-You can browse through images using categories or use the search feature.
+Public Domain Archive is another website that has high-quality, royalty-free stock photos.
+The site offers a mix of modern and vintage photographs that you can browse using categories or the search feature.

 9. SplitShire